Strong cooperative sets backed by highly collaborative groups of trained individuals in worker owned cooperatives.

 REAP is engaged in 3 programs:

-- Completion of 2 comprehensive sets of classroom and videoconferencing training for soft skills (people-to-people skills) and technical skills for successful worker owned cooperatives in America and other countries.
+- Completion of 2 comprehensive sets of e-books and classroom plus videoconferencing training for soft skills (people-to-people skills) and technical skills for successful worker owned cooperatives in America and other countries.

-- Development of additional training to create a set of coordinated cooperatives (cooperatives eco-set) for communities worldwide.
-This set of cooperatives will help transition conventional crop farms, ranches and dairy farms to permanent fruit and vegetable food forests while harvesting water from Earth and surface rain collection, while restoring the land and fresh water tributaries.
+- Development of additional e-books and training to create a set of coordinated cooperatives (cooperatives eco-set) for communities worldwide.
+This set of cooperatives will help transform land and water for permanent fruit and vegetable food forests from harvesting water from Earth and surface rain collection, while restoring the land and fresh water tributaries plus recycling human waste as compost.
+In addition, the cooperatives will develop water resources strictly intended for animal sanctuaries away from farming.